The Animals Being Hunted

 Not eligible for major SCI awards, but hunted for “Tiny Ten” collections

-One British hunter’s 9-year-old son shot so many he was nicknamed “The Sniper.”
+One hunter’s 9-year-old son shot so many he was nicknamed “The Sniper.”

 Serval Cat